Brian Ray

-Brian Thomas Ray (born January 4, 1955) is an American session musician, guitarist, bassist, singer–songwriter, and musical director.
-He is best known for his work as a bass, rhythm, and lead guitarist with Paul McCartney's touring band, though he has worked with an extensive list of artists in addition to his own solo career.
+Brian Thomas Ray is an American musician best known as a guitarist, bassist and backing vocalist with Paul McCartney's touring band since 2002, and formerly as a musical director and guitarist for Etta James.
+Ray has performed with numerous other artists and leads his own band, The Bayonets.

 Early life

 Brian Ray grew up in Southern California.
 His first musical performances were in front of his peers – at show and tell – setting his own lyrics to the tune of old folk songs.

 By the age of nine, he began playing the guitar.
 His elder sister, Jean (of folk duo Jim and Jean) spurred his interest in rock music through her record collection.
 Jean invited Brian to play at the LA Troubadour when he was 15 years old.
 She was "probably the most important and influential person" in Ray's early life.